-HISTORIC LANDMARK COMMISSION APRIL 27, 2020 DEMOLITION AND RELOCATION PERMITS HDP-2020-0095 601 W. 26th Street
+HISTORIC LANDMARK COMMISSION MAY 18, 2020 DEMOLITION AND RELOCATION PERMITS HDP-2020-0095 601 W. 26TH STREET

 PROPOSAL

 Demolish a ca. 1890 commercial building.

 ARCHITECTURE Two-story, rectangular-plan brick commercial building with a decorated cornice; it appears that the ground -floor storefronts have been filled in with masonry; modern replacement windows and doors.
 RESEARCH The building appears to date from ca. 1890, when Carl Beryman opened a neighborhood store here.
 Before constructing this building for his store and upstairs residence, Beryman lived just to the south of the current building, and had his store at 325-27 Congress Avenue.
 His was a variety store, selling dry goods, furnishing goods, boots, shoes, hats, notions, groceries, and feed; he was also an agent for several steamship lines.
 Around 1904, he brought in his son, also named Carl, and changed the name of the business to C.W.
 Beryman and Sons.
 They listed fewer wares in their city directory listings after 1908, concentrating on dry goods and groceries.
 Around 1913, they listed their business as "general merchandise" after the elder Carl Beryman passed away in 1912.
 His obituary notes that he was a Swedish immigrant who had been in business in Austin for many years and very well-respected.
 His son, Carl E. Beryman, took over the store after his father's death, and operated it out of this building until around 1915.
 A succession of owners of grocery businesses occupied this building, some living upstairs, until around 1919, when W.M.
 Powell opened the Powell Quality Grocery, in business until around 1926.
 After a short period of vacancy, there was another succession of grocery stores; around 1938, the building became Fowler's Food Store, in business until the mid-1950s, the last commercial enterprise in this building.
 Carl and Marietta Fowler also had a café, and lived upstairs.
 Around 1955, the building was converted to four apartments.
 It is believed that the infill of the ground floor storefronts occurred at that time.
 An undated, but believed to be early 1960s photograph at the Austin History center shows the current appearance of the building.
 This building has a very unusual and tragic history - two of the owners of stores in this building died from exposure.
 Carl E. Beryman died in record cold weather in 1949; Carl L. Fowler wandered into a field in 1957 and froze to death.
 STAFF COMMENTS The building was listed as a Priority 2 for research in the Comprehensive Cultural Resources Survey (1984).
-Staff has evaluated this house for designation as a historic landmark and has determined that the building does not meet the criteria for landmark designation as set forth in City Code:
+The Commission postponed this case at its April 27, 2020 meeting to obtain more information about the history and appearance of the building.
+Staff has included the ca. 1965 photograph from the Austin History Center to show that the building had the same appearance then as it does today, but no other information has been located.